If you’re looking for a warm island escape to cure your winter blues, consider the island of Grenada.

 Grenada is a true paradise for snorkelers and divers.
 Beautiful coral reefs and shipwrecks are waiting for you to explore.

-You can visit an unbelievable underwater sculpture park in Moliniere Bay, with more than 50 statues for just 1-2 USD.
+You can visit an unbelievable underwater sculpture park in Moliniere Bay, with 75 statues for just 1-2 USD.
 You can also go to Dragon Bay and examine impressive volcanic rock formations.

 If you want to see the incredible marine life, then you must go to Flamingo Bay.
 You can see barracudas, sea turtles, stingrays, and other tropical fish at this wonderful diving site.

-The best time for snorkeling in Grenada is from January to May because of a water temperature of 26 to 28 degrees Celsius.
+The best time for snorkeling in Grenada is from January to May because of the water temperature of 26 to 28 degrees Celsius.

 5. Taste the Best Caribbean Rums

-The Clarke’s Court is the largest Grenada distillery.
-In the sample bar of this 100-year old distillery, you can take a sip of some of the excellent award-winning rums.
+The Clarke’s Court is one of Grenada’s most celebrated distilleries.
+In the sample bar of this old distillery, you can take a sip of some of the excellent, award-winning rums.

 6. Experience the Unique Chocolate Magic

-Grenada is well-known as “The Spice Island” because of the excellent climate conditions for growing cocoa and nutmeg.
-There are five chocolate factories whose products are distributed worldwide for making chocolate bars and products in the beauty industry like soaps and moisturizers.
+Grenada is well known as “The Spice Island” because of its excellent climate for growing cocoa and nutmeg.
+There are six chocolate factories whose products are distributed worldwide for making chocolate bars and products in the beauty industry, like soaps and moisturizers.

 You can also visit Belmont Estate Chocolate and The Grenada Chocolate Company, where you can observe cocoa plants and the manufacturing process of organic craft chocolate.